ricardohsd/typecaster/README.md

   parser :footer, :with => MyFileFooter, :identifier => '9'
 end

-MyFileParser.parse(File.new('my_file.txt')
+MyFileParser.parse(File.new('my_file.txt'))
 ```

-its results in an hash, with keys :header, :rows and :footer, :rows will be an array, you can also use the same object to generate the file.
-Try it by yourself :)
+Its results in a hash, with keys the following keys: header, rows and footer.
+The key 'rows' will be an array.

 ## Contributing